 We dare defend our rights.

 Coward thinks about how bravery made our country great.
-He decides, “I’m going to face my fears, defend my rights, and protect instead of cower.”
+She decides, “I’m going to face my fears, defend my rights, and protect instead of cower.”

-Out of the corner of his eye, Coward sees Collin the Cottonmouth Snake slithering around some frightened squirrels.
-He confidently calls out,
+Out of the corner of her eye, Coward sees Colette the Cottonmouth Snake slithering around some frightened squirrels.
+She confidently calls out,

-“Knock it off, Collin!
+“Knock it, off Colette!
 You’re being a big bully!” and to everyone’s surprise Cottonmouth slithers away.

 And do you know what?
 Coward isn’t a coward anymore.
-He is Mr. Brave and everyone admires and respects him.
+She is Miss Brave and everyone admires and respects her.